 The Master of Accountancy program is designed to provide students with greater knowledge in accounting and related subjects than they may have received in their undergraduate programs.
 It is also designed to produce graduates who will be successful regardless of their career paths and who are prepared to assume managerial positions within their employer organizations.
-Graduates of the program will be more valuable to their employers because they bring strategic and executive leadership perspectives to their clients.
+Graduates of the program provide increased value to their employers and clients through acquired strategic and executive leadership perspective.